 - Pharmacy Residency Teaching and Learning Curriculum Certificate Program (SU)

-Dr. Carol Luong is a PGY1 Pharmacy Practice Resident at Martinsburg Veterans Affairs Medical Center in West Virginia.
-She earned her Doctorate of Pharmacy from Shenandoah University and her Bachelor of Science in Biology from George Mason University.
-As a pharmacy student, she served as president of Kappa Epsilon Pharmaceutical Fraternity and vice president of Rho Chi Academic Honor Society.
-She also participated in activities as a member of American Pharmacists Association and Phi Lambda Sigma Pharmacy Leadership Society.
+Dr. Sylvie Dzobosse is a PGY1 Pharmacy Practice Resident at Martinsburg Veterans Affairs Medical Center in West Virginia.
+She earned her Doctor of Pharmacy from Shenandoah University and dual MBA/MS degrees from University of Maryland.
+As a pharmacy student, Sylvie served as president of Industry Pharmacists Organization, class of 2022 on the Fairfax campus and advocacy representative of both APhA/VPhA and ACCP/DC-CCP.
+She also participated in activities as a member of Phi Lambda Sigma Pharmacy Leadership Society, Kappa Psi Pharmaceutical Fraternity and Academy of Managed Care Pharmacy.

 Sarah Mickanis Pharm.D., BCPS